A backward ergodic theorem along trees and its consequences for free group actions: Introduction

+This theorem of Grigorchuk and of Nevo and Stein is a special case of our \cref{intro:forward_erg:trees}.
+Indeed, one simply applies \cref{intro:forward_erg:trees} to the sequence of balls $B_n$ of radius $n$ (in the standard Cayley graph of $\F_r$), observing that $\m(B_n) = n+1$.
+It is worth noting that our proof of \cref{intro:forward_erg:trees} does not use \cref{forward_erg:triangles:simple}; in fact, it provides a new proof of this result.

+\cref{forward_erg:triangles:simple} was vastly generalized by Grigorchuk in \cite{Gri99} and Bufetov in \cite[Theorem 1]{Buf2} to finitely generated free semigroups (and to a large class of stationary Markov measures in Bufetov's theorem).

+The aforementioned theorems of Grigorchuk, Nevo--Stein, and Bufetov are proven using the Dunford--Schwartz theorem \cite{DunSch}, an ergodic theorem for Markov operators.
+Our proof of \cref{intro:forward_erg:trees} follows a similar sort of reduction, but to our \cref{intro:backward_erg:trees} (instead of Dunford--Schwartz) applied to an auxiliary transformation on $X \times \partial\F_r$, which is referred to as the backward system in \cite[Section 1.5]{BQ}.
+That is, our proof technique is self-contained.
+Furthermore, the proofs in \cite{Gri87,Gri99,Gri00}, \cite{NS}, and \cite{Buf2} use Markov operators, but \textit{this technique cannot be extended to yield our results with averages over trees}, since trees do not correspond to iterates of operators.

 Other instances of pointwise ergodic theorems are known for pmp actions of finitely generated groups where the averages are taken over sets that are not trees.
-For example, \cite{NS} includes that the pointwise theorem is true with ergodic averages taken over spheres (in case of the free group), and more generally, in \cite{Buf}, they are taken over the sets $I^{n}$ (in our notation).
-More general treatment of pointwise ergodic theorems for groups is given by Bowen and Nevo in \cite{BN1} and \cite{BN2}*{Theorems 6.2 and 6.3}.
+For example, \cite{NS} and \cite{Buf} include that for pmp actions of free groups of finite rank, the averages over spheres of even radius in the Cayley graph converge a.e.\ if the function is in $L^p$ for $p > 1$ (Nevo--Stein) or even in $L \log L$ (Bufetov), however this is not true for functions in $L^1$ in general as shown by Tao \cite{Tao}.
+A more general treatment of pointwise ergodic theorems for groups is given in \cite{BN1} and \cite[Theorems 6.2 and 6.3]{BN2}.
 We refer to \cite{BK} for a survey of pointwise ergodic theorems for groups.